ilscarlson05-pixel/Adidas-Retail-Sales-Analysis-in-Excel/README.md

 This dataset contains Adidas sales transactions including details about product type, pricing, region, and performance metrics like sales and profit.

+## Key Business Questions Answered;
+1. Find which product categories bring in the most Total Sales and Profit.
+2. What is the relationship between “Units Sold” and “Operating Profit”?

+3. How do sales differ by region and state?
+4. Which Sales Method (In-store vs Online) performs better?
+5. How efficient is each sales method at generating profit?
+6. Man Vs  Woman indicators in Different Region?

+Each question was analysed using a dedicated PivotTable and visualized with a chart for clarity.